acorderob/sd-webui-prompt-postprocessor/README.md

 A wildcard definition can be:

 * A txt file.
 The wildcard name will be the relative path of the file, without the extension.
 Each line will be a choice.
 Lines starting with "#" or empty are ignored.
+Doesn't support nesting.
-* An array or string inside a json or yaml file.
-The wildcard name includes the relative folder path of the file (without the name or extension) but also the path of the object inside the file.
+* An array or scalar value inside a json or yaml file.
+The wildcard name includes the relative folder path of the file, without the extension, but also the path of the value inside the file (if there is one).
+If the file contains a dictionary, the filename part is not used for the wildcard name.
+Supports nesting by having dictionaries inside dictionaries.

+The best format is a yaml file with a dictionary of wildcards inside.
+An editor supporting yaml syntax is recommended.

 In a choice, the content after a "#" is ignored.